Page images

 But still more important than the history of individuals, however conducted, is the history of institutions.
 These embody the public mind, and render it operative; they give consistency to numbers, and make of a mul

 titude a people; and their origin and decay are as distinct eras in the life of a nation.
 It is a frequent and obvious remark, that while they make effective the present convictions of men, they render change and a new conviction perilous and difficult.
 To oppose or to deny, becomes rebellion or heresy.
 Institutions are conservative by their very nature.
-But while this resistance to change, this tendency to fix and render stationary, is matter of common observation, it has not been as distinctly observed that institutions form the stepping-stones in a nation's intellectual progress.
+But while this resistance to change, this tendency to fix and render stationary, rv. is matter of common observation, it has not been as distinctly observed that institutions form the stepping-stones in a nation's intellectual progress.
 The new idea to which they offer resistance has often sprung from themselves; and the parent institution has only kept the junior from the seat of authority till it had grown strong enough to occupy it with effect.
 Sometimes the form of an institution has even suggested the principle which it was afterwards to embody.
 The institution has been found to involve ideas very imperfectly recognised, and not at all appreciated by those who, on some emergency, or for a very limited purpose, had constructed it; and an after age, contemplating the scheme that had been transmitted to it, has extracted from this a theory which it sets about forthwith more fully to exemplify.
 Such has been the origin of our theory of representative government, which grew out of institutions very faintly shadowing it forth, and which themselves were the offspring of feudalism, the plain and palpable antagonist to the principle of representation.

 In illustration of some of these remarks, and because it will afford an opportunity for offering others on the same subject, we propose to take a glance at the dark ages-to make a rapid survey of the principal institutions which distinguish the middle ages.
 Of course, it is not presumed here to give a complete delineation of these times; but only to touch upon what is peculiar to them, and which may interest us their successors.
-In the middle ages, embracing as they do the history of Europe from the fifth to the fifteenth century, there is nothing one may not meet with-r -no form of government, and scarce any system of manners, of which some example might not be given; but there are also some institutions exclusively their own.
-The Italian cities conquered their rus
+In the middle ages, embracing as they do the history of Europe from the fifth to the fifteenth century, there is nothing one may not meet with-no form of government, and scarce any system of manners, of which some example might not be given; but there are also someinstitutions exclusively their own.
+The Italian cities conquered their rustic nobility, and framed commonwealths in all their varieties;-there was life beating still, it seemed, at the heart of the old Roman republic; but such institutions may be studied also, and to more advantage, on the shores of Greece.
+The feudal monarch and the feudal noble, these were peculiar to the times.
+So too religion, or superstition, has every where prevailed, and every people has had its priesthood;

 but here alone is the spectacle presented of many independent nations under one common hierarchy.
 Wars, and wholesale massacres, and malignant assassinations, abound in these as in all barbarous ages, but their chivalry is their own.
-Nor are there wanting other peculiarities, whether in their polity or jurisprudence, which will continue to furnish perpetual topics of curiosity and discussion.
+Nor are there wanting other peculiarities, whether in their polity or jurisprudence, which will continue to furnish perpetual to. pics of curiosity and discussion.

 FEUDALISM.

-Let us attempt to characterise feu dalism as a system of polity; though, as one striking peculiarity lies in the complication it presents of political and public functions with private and proprietary rights, it is almost impossible to view it steadily for any length of time as a system of polity, without regarding it also in its juridical aspect.
+Let us attempt to characterise feudalism as a system of polity; though, as one striking peculiarity lies in the complication it presents of political and public functions with private and proprietary rights, it is almost impossible to view it steadily for any length of time as a system of polity, without regarding it also in its juridical aspect.
 To defend the country against its enemies, and bear arms in the common cause, is a public duty; it was here also the personal bond or obligation by which the individual held his land, and which marked out the nature of his property.
 To administer justice is a public function; it was here seized on as a private right, and handed down as such with the hereditary

 estate.